ROBOTIS-GIT/emanual/docs/en/parts/controller/opencm904.md

 {% capture opencm904_caution_01 %}
 **WARNING**
-- USB power is cannot be used to operate DYNAMIXELs.
+- USB power is cannot be used to operate DYNAMIXEL's.
 Separate power supply needs to be provided.
   (OpenCM9.04 can operate using power supplied via USB, battery, + - terminal.)
 - Check the operating voltage for peripheral devices when using power supply.
 DYNAMIXEL or XL-series receives the exact same voltage.
-- XL-320 cannot be used with other DYNAMIXELs due to the difference in operating voltages.
+- XL-320 cannot be used with other DYNAMIXEL's due to the difference in operating voltages.
 {% endcapture %}

 <div class="notice--danger">{{ opencm904_caution_01 | markdownify }}</div>